IcaliaLabs/guides/git/README.md

 You can easily set up your laptop by running [kaishi](https://github.com/IcaliaLabs/kaishi), a shell script to convert any Mac OS X or Linux computer into a real development machine.
 This will install the latest version of git.

+# Git WorkFlow

 ## Branch structure

 We at [Icalia Labs](http://icalialabs.com) never work directly on the `master` branch to build software, we like to keep things isolated.
-And although we make a branch per feature, we consider an extra branch called `dev` where we mantain all of the source code HEAD, so `dev` always reflect the most recent changes to be released.
+And although we make a branch per feature, hotfix and release, we consider an extra branch called `dev` where we mantain all of the source code HEAD, so `dev` always reflect the most recent changes to be released.

 Once the `dev` branch is stable enough we then merge with `master` and tagged with a version number.
 This way we keep things sane, and the CI server can easily push to production or rollback to the last stable version on production.